-There are three “themes” to the program: Multi-Faith Foundations, Jewish Spiritual Foundations, Storytelling and Spiritual Direction.
-The first three themes alternate throughout the term and are held in small-group, online sessions; Spiritual Direction is one-to-one guidance with me.
+There are four “themes” to the program: Storytelling, Multi-faith Foundations, Spirituality, and Jewish Foundations.
+The themes rotate throughout the program and are held in small-group, online sessions; additionally, Spiritual Direction is one-to-one guidance with me.

 There is one “core” class which must be completed prior to admission.
 In that class, we cover: